K&I Diner – Albuquerque, New Mexico

 Ask anyone who’s been in Albuquerque for a few years and they can all recount their favorite memories of dining at the K&I. Most of them probably involve the “Travis,” a bean and seasoned beef burrito topped with cheese and chile then piled high with French fries.
 It’s an unlikely combination, but also a uniquely New Mexican one.
 The Travis is available in five sizes, the descriptions below of which are taken from the menu:

-Half Travis – It can be done, but you’d better be happy.
-Note: check out the photo of the Half Travis on the left.
+- Half Travis – It can be done, but you’d better be happy.

 When he traveled to Albuquerque for a taping of the Travel Channel’s Man vs Food Nation (which aired for the first time on June 22nd, 2011) a stop at Grandma Warner’s K&I Diner was a must for host Adam Richman.
 No longer an active competitor in man’s quest to eat ridiculous amounts of food, Richman recruited three Albuquerque residents–all named Travis–to test their gurgitator’s mettle against the Travis on a Silver Platter: three flour tortillas, beef and beans, sausage-infused red chile and shredded Cheddar.
 Once folded over, the burrito is covered over with green chile, cheese and a lettuce-tomato garnish topped with a mountain of French fries.
 Richman called the challenge an “indomitable feat of manhood,” and “maybe the hardest challenge we’ve ever shown.”